By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Start your day with a lot of those willpower-sapping decisions already done.
 End your day by making a list of the things you are going to need to do tomorrow.
 Each successive act you take needs less willpower as you just keep working your way down the list.

 Establish routines to maximize willpower.

 Routines become automatic default settings in your brain.
-If you do things in a certain order, that takes the pressure off you to decide what to do first, second and so on.
-Use your daily outline as a tool to propel you through the rest of the day’s activities without having to think each choice though all over again.
+If you do things in a certain order, that takes the pressure off you to decide what to do first, second, and so on.
+Use your daily outline as a tool to propel you through the rest of the day’s activities without having to think each choice through all over again.